 In 2003, Greg was joined by Steven Stead as Executive Director, and together they have worked to develop the company’s output and status.
 They successfully ran the intimate Kwasuka Theatre for three years, and have moved on to collaborations with larger

-theatres such as the KZN Playhouse, Elizabeth Sneddon Theatre, the Baxter Theatre in Cape Town, and the Liberty Theatre on the Square in Johannesburg.
+theatres such as the KZN Playhouse, Elizabeth Sneddon Theatre, the Baxter Theatre in Cape Town, and the Liberty Theatre on the Square and The Lyric Theatre in Johannesburg.
+KickstArt has also presented two plays on the main festival at the Grahamstown Festival in 2009 (Wit) and 2012 (Red).

 They have also formed a very strong relationship with celebrated South African impresario, Pieter Toerien, who has co-produced several of KickstArt’s recent successes on tour in Johannesburg at his Montecasino Theatre, and in Cape Town at his Theatre on the Bay.